 Last but not least is the core of the mattress, durable Support+ foam.
 The Support+ foam reinforces the two layers above and prevents premature deterioration and sagging.

 Are you shopping for a new foam mattress on a tight budget?
 You don’t have to compromise and settle for a less-than-stellar mattress.
-The makers of the Vaya Mattress created a bed that’s affordable yet offers pure comfort and support of a luxury memory foam mattress.
+The makers of the Vaya Mattress created a bed that’s affordable yet offers the pure comfort and support of a luxury memory foam mattress.